d-morrison/IntroStatActivities/_book/03-L02-EDA-categorical.md

 \vspace{2in}

-3. Using the bar chart created, estimate how many children have some level of myopia.
+**3. Using the bar chart created, estimate how many children have some level of myopia.**

 \vspace{0.3in}

 We could also choose to display the data as a proportion in a **relative frequency** bar plot.
 To find the relative frequency, divide the count in each level of myopia by the sample size.
 These are sample proportions.
 Notice that in this code we told `R` to create a bar plot with proportions.
-Notice that in this code we told R to create a bar plot with proportions.

 ```r